fespinozadeveloper/lajax/README.md

 ## lajax
-Xajax integration for the Laravel framework
+Xajax integration for the Laravel framework.

+The Xajax library makes it possible to export PHP classes to Javascript code, so they can be called directly from client side.

 #### Installation